Overview of testing

 - Interchangeability goes further, checking that all devices on the Home Area Network (HAN) such as in-home displays, meters, pre-payment interface devices or HAN connected auxiliary load switches can communicate with one another, interpret and act on commands, no matter what brand is being used.

 SMDA Assurance currently covers Credit and Pre-Payment functionality in the Central and South Regions.
 The plan below outlines the steps to be taken to reach Full Assurance.
 We are currently at stage 3.
 In order to move to stage 4, certain steps within the industry will need to be taken.
 As these issues sit outside of the scheme’s control, it is not possible to provide timescales for moving to the next stage, however we continue to engage with industry and the SMDA Management Panel to understand when these issues will be resolved and we can move closer to Full Assurance.
 We will update this plan as and when more information becomes available.

-The SMDA Scheme Operator appointed NMi Certin BV in December 2016 as the exclusive SMDA Test House.
+The SMDA Scheme Operator appointed Critical Software in April 2021 as the SMDA Test House.